 Optometrists Amy Fortescue and Jonathan McCorriston talk about unexpected aspects that come up during an eye test in this video:

 There is also the possibility that optometrists will be having more in depth discussions with their patients about their general health in the future, as research around exercise being good for the optic nerve, appropriate nutrition for eye health and vision loss due to smoking becomes more predominant.

 Click here for optometrist Phil Anderton’s views on being a rural optometrist.

-The statistics on myfuture say that full-time employed optometrists and orthoptists earn an average of $1647 per week.
+In 2018 the statistics on myfuture showed that optometrists and orthoptists earn an average of $79,664 excluding superannuation.
 According to the 2015 GradStats data, the median income for a graduate optometrist was $80,000 per year.

 Images courtesy Paul Graham optometrist.

 This page was last updated in January 2023.